kristerw/spirv-tools/doc/API_reference.md

 The `Instruction` object consists of the result ID, opcode name, type ID, and operands.
-The fields are mostly represented in the same form as in the high level assembly language used by the `spirv-as`/`spirv-dis`; the IDs are represented as objects of the `Id` class that contains the value of the ID, and a link to the instruction that defines the ID.
+The fields are mostly represented in the same form as in the high level assembly language used by the `spirv-as`/`spirv-dis`; the IDs are represented as objects of the `Id` class that contains the value of the ID and a link to the instruction that defines the ID.
 An application should in general never create ID values itself; the only exception is when implementing an assembler.
 All other IDs should be created implicitly by creating the instructions without